Second Presbyterian Church (Chicago): Congregation history

-Original appearance of the church
+Original appearance of church building

 For its new building on South Michigan Avenue at 20th Street (now Cullerton), the congregation again turned to James Renwick.
 Renwick designed a church based on early English Gothic examples, with a high-pitched gable roof, a rose window in the east wall, and a corner bell tower.
 The exterior is clad in limestone with sandstone trim.
-Sculpture on the exterior is limited; the Four Evangelists and the head of Jesus appear on the entry wall on Michigan and gargoyles loom from the bell tower.
+Sculpture on the exterior is limited; the Four Evangelists and the head of Jesus appear on the entry wall on Michigan Avenue and gargoyles loom from the bell tower.
 The interior was also thoroughly Gothic, with pointed arches leading to the side aisles, slender iron columns supporting the balcony, and extensive stenciling adorning the walls.
 The sanctuary in the new building was dedicated in 1874.

 In March 1900, fire gutted the sanctuary.
 The church turned to one of its members, Howard Van Doren Shaw, for the rebuilding.
 Shaw, 31 at the time, was a graduate of Yale University and the architecture program of the Massachusetts Institute of Technology.
 After working briefly in the office of Chicago's skyscraper pioneer William Le Baron Jenney, Shaw established his own practice.
 Shaw also had traveled extensively in Britain and was familiar with the work of Arts and Crafts architects like Philip Webb and C.F.A.
 Voysey.